 Simple English definitions for legal terms

-Read a random definition: rule of 78
+Read a random definition: auction sale

 The Sentencing Reform Act of 1984 is a law that was created to make sure that people who commit federal crimes are punished in a fair and consistent way.
 The law created a group of judges and officials called the United States Sentencing Commission, who make guidelines for how long someone should be punished for a federal crime.
 This helps make sure that people who commit similar crimes receive similar punishments.